 |

 This is how I imagine air to be in a 2 dimensional world.
-It is of course not equal to reality for it is a symbolic image of air and not air it self.
 All images we have in our mind are not equal to reality, but that is an other story.
 These airballs make it easier to distinguish pressure from weight; only the center dot has mass:

-One cubic meter of air weighs a little but is of high pressure.
+One cubic meter of air has little weight, but is of high pressure.
 Standard air weighs only 1,225 kg/m3, but the pressure is high: 1,033 kg/cm2.
-On just 1 m2 there is 10330 kg of pressure.
+On just 1 m2 there is 10330 kg of pressure!
 To get that many kg from the weight of mass one would need 8433 m3 of air!
-Note the the weight of mass is towards the earth,

-It is clear that the goal is to reduce the pressure on top of an aircraft, and not to repel on mass.
+It's clear that the goal is to reduce the high pressure on top of an aircraft, and not to repel on the little mass of air.
 Reducing the pressure on top of an 8 m2 surface to just 3/4 will give 20660 kg atmospheric lift.

 Mass